ResearchObject/bagit-ro/README.md

   * With extensions in JSON-LD using any Linked Data vocabulary
 * Graceful degradation/conversion to plain BagIt or RO Bundle

-A RO Bundle is fundamentally not very different from an archived BagIt bag, except that in the RO Bundle, the `ro/` is in the root directory together with a marker `mimetype` file to help _mime magic_-like tools identify the file type.
+A RO-Crate is fundamentally not very different from an archived BagIt bag, but `TODO`.

 [BagIt serialization](https://tools.ietf.org/html/draft-kunze-bagit-14#section-4)
 mandates that a BagIt archive contains only a single directory when unpacked,